 Thanks to you, we’ve reached 558,000 displaced people in Iraq, including more than 249,000 children.
 Our teams have delivered:

 - safe spaces, psychological care and other child protection assistance for 42,000 children

 - clean water, latrines and washing kits, improved sanitation for 321,600 people

-- 160,100 people were helped to improve their living conditions.
+- shelter kits and vouchers to enable 160,100 people to improve their living conditions

 “As terrified families and children flee violence in Mosul, we are witnessing one of the largest and swiftest mass movements of people in the world in recent memory.
 This shocking escalation of violence is forcing hundreds of thousands of people to flee for their lives towards the Kurdistan region.